 To enhance pupils' pleasure when reading, and to allow us to set suitable challenge for all pupils, we use Accelerated Reader to 'level' free reading books.
-This is aimed at children from Year 2 upwards.
+This is aimed at children from Year 2 upwards, once children are off the phonics programme.
 This approach allows pupils to understand which books are of an appropriate challenge for them.
 Pupils will select and read their books and then complete online quizzes about what they have read.
 A Star Reader assessment identifies a ZPD (Zone of Proximal Development) that presents the children with a range of books to choose from.
 This is repeated termly to identify when the ZPD needs amending.
 Children will read daily for 20-30 minutes within school and can take their books home each night to continue at home.